 Ayan joined Tudor Rose in 2016.
 In her role as Administrator, Ayan works alongside the Office Manager assisting with day to day running of the office.
 Ayan provides administrative support to the team and is responsible for procurement of office equipment and supplies.
 She also works closely with the Commission Support team and assists with the preparation and issue of submissions to meet deadlines.

-Carlo is a Quantity Surveyor who specialises in establishing entitlement for both quantum and time matters with a particular focus on dispute resolution.
+Carlo is a Quantity Surveyor who specialises in establishing entitlement for both quantum and time matters with a particular focus on project strategy and dispute resolution.